James Outman Preview, Player Props: Dodgers vs. Diamondbacks

 James Outman At The Plate

-- Among qualified batters, he ranks 92nd in batting average, while his on-base percentage ranks 30th and he is 78th in slugging.
+- Among qualifying hitters, he ranks 85th in batting average, while his on-base percentage ranks 25th and he is 69th in slugging.

-- Outman has an RBI in 32 of 119 games this year, with multiple RBI in 14 of them.
+- Outman has driven in a run in 33 games this season (27.5%), including 15 games with more than one RBI (12.5%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.